Elkins-Otter Creek Lizard Map, Monongahela National Forest, West Virginia

 A real map for people who love real-world experiences, the Elkins-Otter Creek Lizard Map will help your customers plan all their adventures in and around the northwestern tier of Monongahela National Forest including the Otter Creek and Laurel Fork Wilderness.

 The second title in our West Virginia Lizard Map Series (check out the Dolly Sods -Seneca Rocks WV map), the Elkins -Otter Creek Lizard map covers a beautiful area in the Monongahela National Forest, from Elkins in the north to the famed Otter Creek and Laurel Fork Wilderness in the south.
 This area offers an authentic wilderness experience just a few hours from DC, Baltimore and Pittsburgh.
 It includes some of the best outdoor recreation destinations in WV.
-Hiking, biking, boating, climbing, camping - this section of the Monongahela National Forest has it all.
+Hiking, biking, boating, camping - this section of the Monongahela National Forest has it all.

 A beautifully designed, easy to read topographic map featuring contour lines, elevation data, shaded relief, and all the key details your customers need to plan their adventures: backroads and trails, trail use designations, road surfaces (paved/gravel/4wd), parking access, campsites, public lands, historic sites and more.